Gaminator800/Create-A-FPS-Controller-Tutoiral./README.md

 [RequireComponent(typeof(CharacterController))]
 ```

-Then you add the gameoject node for the camera below the public class name, the movement nodes.
+Then you add the game object node for the camera below the public class name, the movement nodes.
 ```.cs
 {
     public Camera playerCamera;